- Prerequisites

 Step 7.3 Share the dashboard

-Step 7.4 Create customer user
+Step 7.4 Create a customer user

-Finally, let’s create a user that will belong to the customer and will have read-only access to the dashboard and the device itself.
-You may optionally configure the dashboard to appear just after the user login to the platform web UI.
+Now, let's create a user that will belong to the customer and will have read-only access both to the dashboard and the device itself.

 - Open "Customers hierarchy", select "Customer Users" and click "Add".